yuno-payments/yuno-docs/docs/PLUGINS/vtex/configure-yuno-as-provider.md

 <Image border={false} src="https://files.readme.io/f053995-image.png" />

 7. Select the payment method you want to provide for your customer.
-You need to configure the provider for each payment method you want to make available.
-This includes:
+You need to configure the provider for each payment method you want to make available, including card brands (Visa, Mastercard, etc.), alternative payment methods (PIX, Boleto, Mercado Pago Wallet, etc.), and other payment types.
-   * **Card brands**: Visa, Mastercard, American Express, and other card networks
-   * **Alternative payment methods**: PIX, Boleto, MercadoPago Checkout Pro, and other local payment methods
-   * **Digital wallets**: PayPal and other wallet solutions

 <Image border={false} src="https://files.readme.io/4ad7929-image.png" />